Page updated 4/10/2017

-It is misleading to assume that a standard resume will land you a job with Uncle Sam.
+It is misleading to assume that a standard resume will land you a job or career with the Federal Government (Uncle Sam).
 Most private industry resumes are loosely structured and simply introduce the applicant to the company.
 Follow the guidance listed below to write successful applications and federal resumes for the job you want in government.
 The application is one of the keys to successfully landing a federal job.
 You must write a professional application or federal resume and develop job search strategies that work.
-This web site and our Federal Resume Guide will help you achieve these goals.
+This website and our Federal Resume Guide will help you achieve these goals.

 Hiring reform is creating significant changes to the federal recruitment process that will be phased in gradually over time.
 Applicants can be expected to encounter a mix of the old and new systems until agencies are able to implement the new procedures.
 The key for applicants is to read the job announcement thoroughly, complete, and submit ALL required documentation including a federal style résumé, by the closing date of the job announcement.

 The new hiring process is based on category ratings rather than a point system that was used by many agencies for decades.
 Applicants are placed in one of several categories; typically, Best Qualified, Highly Qualified, or Qualified.
 Agencies may use different category titles.
 The federal government provides fair and equitable opportunities for all applicants regardless of race, national origin, gender, age or religious beliefs.
 The system is designed to reduce and eliminate, wherever possible, outside influence such as nepotism and political affiliation to level the playing field.

 The federal government uses a category rating system to refer candidates.
 In the past, applicant’s federal résumés were scored with a numerical rating; a hiring manager could select from only among the top three highest-scoring applicants and could not “pass over” a veteran to select a non-veteran.
 This was known as the “Rule of 3.”